VycSane/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16. The 15-countthatword script the number of lines that contain the pattern “bin” in the file /etc/passwd.

+17. The 16-whatsnext script displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

 20. The 19-AZ script replaces all characters A and c from input to Z and e respectively.

 21. The 20-hiago script removes all letters c and C from input.